bytealche/Datawarehouse/README.md

 ## ETL Pipelines

 Welcome back!
-In [Chapter 1: Data Warehouse](01_data_warehouse_.md), we learned that a data warehouse is our central, organized library for important business data, designed to make analysis easy.
+In [Data Warehouse](#data-warehouse), we learned that a data warehouse is our central, organized library for important business data, designed to make analysis easy.
 We saw how it helps answer complex questions by bringing data together.

 But how does all that scattered data from different source systems actually *get* into this organized library?
 How is it cleaned up and prepared for analysis?